Sauravis/qa-lab/ijanda/bug-reports.md

 **Notes:**
 - This affects user experience but not functionality

-## BUG-002 - No loading indicator on search
+## BUG-002 - Missing feedback after adding to favorites

 **Severity:** Medium
+**Priority:** High
+**Type:** UI / Usability

 **Steps to reproduce:**
-1. Open app
+1. Open iJanda app
-2. Perform a search
+2. Select a place
+3. Click "Add to favorites"

 **Actual result:**
-- No loading indicator appears while results are loading
+- No confirmation message or visual feedback is shown

 **Expected result:**
-- A loading spinner should be shown
+- User should receive a confirmation message (e.g., "Added to favorites") or visual indicator

+**Impact:**
+- Users may not be sure if the action was successful

 ## BUG-003 - Inconsistent UI spacing